Romantic Hwy, Germany

 Nordlingen, has a population of approximately 19,190.
 It was built in an impact crater, and was first mentioned in recorded history in 898 AD.

-Another attraction, (pictured below), in Nordlingen is the Saint George’s Church’s 270 ft. steeple, called “Daniel”, which is made of a suevite impact-breccia that contains shock quartz from the meteorite that formed the impact crater.
+Another attraction, (pictured below), in Nordlingen is the Saint George’s Church’s 90 m steeple (not seen in the picture), called “Daniel”, which is made of a suevite impact-breccia that contains shock quartz from the meteorite that formed the impact crater.
+Dedicated in 1505 as one of the largest churches of it’s king in southern Germany, it contains a baroque-style High Altar with late Gothic sculpture and altar panels and a late Gothic fount.